DigitalCommons/property-boundaries-service/readme.md

 - Add some docs to `/docs` to give a high-level overview of what the pipeline is doing.
 But wherever possible, especially for low-level details, prefer Mocha specs over written documentation.
-Docs can be ignored but unit tests can't.
+Docs can be ignored but specs with unit tests can't.

 - Create an admin panel, maybe with a library like `react-admin`, so that we can easily search through our DB and visualise the results of pipelines.
 It would be great if pipelines created visualisations of some of the changed polygons, which could then be viewed in the admin panel, including:

   - a sample of successful matches (for quality control)
   - the full set of failed matches, which will indicate ways to improve the algorithm going forwards

-- Enable strict Typescript checking in tsconfig.json
+- Enable strict Typescript checking in tsconfig.json and fixup existing checking failures.